At Whitefield, we teach a broad and engaging curriculum. We are committed to a quality curriculum, centred on values and core skills for life.

 Mastery is for all of our children and these carefully designed tasks allow pupils to take time to practise key skills before deepening understanding with further challenges from the Inspire practice books or textbooks.

-Please take some time to click on the link below to look at the long-term overview.
+Please take some time to look at our curriculum maps below.